Datavault-UK/automate-dv/src/dbtvault-dev/docs/macros.md

 ```

 !!! success "Column sorting"
-    You do not need to worry about providing the columns in any particular order; Provided columns are alpha-sorted automatically, as per best practises.
+    You do not need to worry about providing the columns in any particular order, as long as you set the
+    ```sort``` flag to true when creating hashdiffs.

 ___